 Copy Trading Platforms

 FP Markets is a true ECN broker with razor-thin spreads and deep liquidity.
-Trade CFDs on over 10,000 stocks, indices, commodities and currency pairs through Iress, and over 1,000 such instruments through MetaTrader 5.
+Trade CFDs on over 1,000 stocks, indices, commodities and currency pairs through MetaTrader 4 or 5.
 FP Markets supports all trading styles and EAs.

-LiteFinance (LiteFinance.com), formerly LiteForex, is an ECN broker headquartered in Russia.
-Trade CFDs on a wide range of markets on Metatrader 4 or 5, with flexible leverage up to 1:500.
+LiteFinance (LiteFinance.com), formerly LiteForex, is a global ECN broker.
+Trade CFDs on a wide range of markets on Metatrader 4 or 5, with flexible leverage up to 1:1,000.
 LiteFinance accepts all EAs and trading styles, including scalping and news trading.

 - Risk warning: 83% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.

 - Markets: Forex (CFD), Stocks (CFD), Indices (CFD), Metals (CFD), Energy (CFD)* Availability subject to regulation.

-- Regulators: CySEC, Saint Vincent and the Grenadines
+- Regulators: Cyprus (EU) , Saint Vincent and the Grenadines

 In this article:

-- Copy trading ecosystems
+- Copy trading platforms comparison

 - Copy trading fees and "hidden fees"